We offer introductory and advanced courses in Python for both:

 - Network analysis using NetworkX

-- Advanced spatial analysis topics: spatial autocorrelation with PySAL; clustering for processing large spatial datasets; future directions.
+- Advanced spatial analysis topics: spatial autocorrelation with PySAL; processing large spatial datasets with supervised classification and point pattern analysis.

 We offer courses either on-site or at our partner training facilities in Australian capital cities and Singapore.